IELTS Cue Card Sample 3 - Describe a book that had a major influence on you

 Answer: To be honest I haven't.
-My writing skills aren't so good so if I had decided to do something like that it would have been a moderate work.
+My writing skill isn't so good, so if I had decided to do something like that it would have been a moderate work.
 In fact, I wouldn't want that because I am a perfectionist.
 In addition, my imagination isn't that vivid to create a story myself so I would jump to the conclusion that I am not the proper person for this activity.
 Besides, my favourite types of books are biographies so this is the only plot that I could have written.
-However, I prefer sharing my personal stories and experiences with my family and friends in verbal from than written form.
+However, I prefer sharing my personal stories and experiences with my family and friends in verbal form than written form.

 Tip: You can also give a semi-negative answer by saying that you haven't written a book but you would like to and give examples and your idea about the story.
 You can also say that you have thought about writing a book and refer to its content.
 Finally, you can say that you have written a book if so give details when you wrote it, what was the story and how you were inspired to write this book.